alcionai/clues/clog/README.md

 and try to filter on those when looking for info.
 Ex: logs that say "recoverable error" are "the important error logs".
 No, none of that.

-If you have a set of loging that you always want to include or exclude, put a label on it.
+If you have a set of logging that you always want to include or exclude, put a label on it.
 "How was this run configured?" -> filter clabel like /clabel_configuration/ "What caused the process to fail?" -> filter clabel like /clabel_error_origin/